ebzzry/ebzzry.github.io/src/en/flakes.md

    };
  };
 ```

+It's standard practice to have a `pkgs` variable that will point to all the
+packages.
+Then, I took out `self` from the attribute set, so that I'll have more
+liberty to use `rec`.

 With flakes, everything has to be commited with Git.
 The `nix` commands won't
 work unless, they're part of the repository.
 Any `.nix` file that is referenced